Here's a binding technique I had never tried before - a two-color pieced binding with joints on. the. corners! Good Challenge!

 120" + 3" + 3" + 8|" = 134"

 Step 3) Finger-press the binding toward the edge along the basted line.
 Use a ruler to mark a 45 degree angle from the seamline out as pictured.
-The 45-degree marking on the ruler should align with the seamline.
+Since I'm using 1/4" seam allowances, the 45-degree marking on the ruler should align with the seamline, then angle out 1/4" from the edge of the quilt toward the corner.

 Step 8) Reduce the stitch length back to the regular stitch, and re-stitch the binding to the quilt.
 The joined seam should end right at the 1/4" seamline.